This bachelor's program provides exciting opportunities for students interested in mathematics.

 Foundational Breadth

-Choose two courses from approved Mason Core: Arts, Mason Core: Literature, Mason Core: Global Understanding, and Mason Core: Social and Behavioral Sciences courses in addition to those required by the Mason Core.
+Choose two courses from approved Mason Core: Arts, Mason Core: Literature, Mason Core: Global Contexts, and Mason Core: Social and Behavioral Sciences courses in addition to those required by the Mason Core.
 The two courses used to fulfill the college-level requirements must each be from different Mason Core categories.
 Additionally, they must be from different disciplines than the courses used to fulfill the University Mason Core requirements.

 Natural Science